 The book opens at the outset of the Time of Troubles, as it would later be known.
 Ao, the abusive father of the Forgotten Realms’ gods, punishes the entire pantheon for the actions of a few who overstepped their boundaries and stole certain divine macguffins.
 He exiles them to the mortal world, where, almost entirely bereft of their divine power, they’re forced to inhabit mortal bodies as a lesson in humility.
 Naturally, this causes worldwide chaos and upheavals: natural processes like rain and sunrise start going surreally berserk without the gods to keep them in line, priests can’t receive divine spells unless they’re within a mile of their god’s avatar, and with Mystra (the goddess of magic) absent from her post, arcane magic has gone completely haywire.
 It’s quite an interesting setup, I’ll give it that. the Forgotten Realms is a very magic-heavy setting, so there’s a lot of potential in telling stories about how the balance of power shifts when Linear Warriors, Quadratic Wizards is inverted.

 Meanwhile, an unlikely group of heroes is brought together to rescue the goddess Mystra, who’s been captured in her weakened state by Bane, the god of tyranny and strife.
 They succeed, things go pear-shaped, and then they head off to Shadowdale, the Great Attractor of the Realms, where things go even more pear-shaped.
 It ends with a huge battle scene that feels like more of a setup for the next book than a proper conclusion, resolving only a small, localized issue in the context of the greater story.
 Still, that’s not surprising for the first book of a trilogy.

 Mystra ends up dead by the midpoint of the book, which is a plot point that will shape the next two books.
-The goddess of magic is a favourite chew toy for the writers of the Forgotten Realms: the first goddess of magic (Mystryl) died 1,700 years earlier, Mystra dies here, and her successor is going to have her share of fun times too.
-Every time they need to shake the setting up, it’s always “Hey, let’s off the goddess of magic!
+The goddess of magic is a favourite chew toy for the writers of the Forgotten Realms: the first goddess of magic (Mystryl) died 1,700 years earlier, Mystra dies here, and her successor doesn’t manage to last even thirty years.
+Every time they need to shake up the setting, it’s always “Hey, let’s off the goddess of magic!”